Cognitive Processing Therapy

 • Psychoanalytic Therapy

-If CPT is unsuitable or ineffective, patients may consider other alternatives such as EMDR or exposure therapy.
-These therapies also target PTSD but differ in methods and mechanisms.
+If CPT is unsuitable or ineffective, patients may consider alternative therapies such as EMDR or exposure therapy.
+These approaches also target PTSD but differ in methods and mechanisms.

 Discussing these alternatives with a therapist can help patients find the most suitable treatment approach.